nmarkowitz/Space_Invaders_EC327_Source/README.md

 Source code for https://github.com/sportnoah14/Space_Invaders_EC327

-Instructions to download and play the game:
+## Instructions to Download and Play this Game

 1. Git clone all the files from Space_Invaders_EC327_Source repository from GitHub